Georgia Payroll Tax Registration

 1. Register Withholding Tax Account Online

 Register online as a new business on the Department of Revenue Georgia Tax Center platform, then select "Withholding Tax" as the account type.
 Your account number is typically issued immediately upon registration.
-Note: If your business is already registered with the Department of Revenue for a different tax, log into your Georgia Tax Center account then go to "Register a New Tax Account" and select "Withholding Tax" as the account type.
+Note: If your business is already registered with the Department of Revenue for a different tax, log in to your Georgia Tax Center account then go to "Register a New Tax Account" and select "Withholding Tax" as the account type.

 2. Create a Georgia Tax Center Username